 If a patient wishes to undergo both breast procedures it is cheaper for them to combine the two and only undergo one surgery so that there is only one cost for facilities and anesthesia.
 Many patients also prefer to have one recovery period rather than two as it means they will have less time off work.

-The cost of a breast lift procedure can also significantly vary depending on the technique being undertaken.
-According to the American Society of Plastic Surgery, the average cost for a surgical lift procedure in 2020 was $5,012.
-However, most breast reduction patients, who also desire a breast lift, require an anchor lift procedure because this is the most extensive breast lift technique.
+The cost of a breast lift procedure can also significantly vary depending on the technique used.
+According to RealSelf, the average cost for a surgical breast lift procedure in 2024 is $7,775, but ranges from $3,869 to $16,000.
+Most breast reduction patients who also desire a breast lift, require an anchor lift procedure because this is the most extensive breast lift technique.
 You should book a consultation with a Board-Certified Plastic Surgeon who specializes in breast procedures and discuss your goals for both surgeries to receive expert advice on the best techniques and to learn how much your procedure will cost.

-However, some patients undergo a reduction procedure because their breasts are creating medical issues that impact their quality of life.
+Some patients, however, get a reduction because their breasts are creating medical issues that impact their quality of life.
 For example, having large breasts can cause chronic pain in a woman’s back, neck, or shoulders or result in either rashes or infections developing under their breasts.
 In these cases, some insurance providers will help to fund the surgery, but this will depend on your specific policy, so you should contact your insurance provider to discover if you qualify for any coverage.

 Breast Reduction Payment Plan